 Cover up your topsoil.

 To keep soil from drying up, insulate your plants from freezing, conserve topsoil, and provide a haven for beneficial insects and pollinators, cover your garden with a 3-inch layer of organic mulch.
-Be sure to leave some spaces in your garden without mulch in order to provide entry points for the beneficial insects and pollinators to find a place to hibernate over the winter.
+Be sure to leave some spaces in your garden without mulch to provide entry points for beneficial insects and pollinators to find places to hibernate over the winter.

 If you use bark mulch, be sure that it is not dyed.
 Dyed wood mulch does not break down the same way as natural wood mulch, and can leach harmful contaminants into the soil that can hurt beneficial insects and your plants.